 There are no tracking scripts, ads, or anything of the type on this

-almost all the individual entries on this site have a purchase link on
+individual entries on this site have a purchase link on Amazon if

-Amazon if available; these are all Amazon Affiliate links.
-As an Amazon
+available; these are all Amazon Affiliate links.
+As an Amazon Associate

-Associate I earn from qualifying purchases.
-This doesn't cost you a dime,
+I earn from qualifying purchases.
+This doesn't cost you a dime, and this

-and this site doesn't cost much to run, but what I receive from this
+site doesn't cost much to run, but what I receive from this program

-program allows me to keep the site ad-free.
-If you like something that
+allows me to keep the site ad-free.
+If you like something that you see

-you see here, please consider using one of the embedded purchase links.
+here, please consider using one of the embedded purchase links.
+You can

 Through donations, I can continue to add filaments to this site and